Cinnamon Roll Cottage Cheese Pancakes (Gluten-Free)

 This recipe is perfect for busy mornings, especially if you make a batch ahead.
 I like to store extras in the fridge so my kids can pop one in the toaster for a warm, comforting breakfast that’s actually full of good stuff.
 It feels like a treat but is made with gentle ingredients that are easy on digestion.

-Why You’ll Love This Cinnamon Roll Cottage Cheese Pancakes Recipe
+Why These Cinnamon Roll Cottage Cheese Pancakes Work

 All the ingredients you need to make cinnamon roll cottage cheese pancakes with cream cheese on top.